plancksecurity/planck-proxy/README.md

 Then run `postmap transport-proxy`

 #### master.cf

 Add the following to `/etc/postfix/master.cf` This sets smtp transport for ports `587`, `588` and `10587`, allowing only traffic for our networks, which have been configured on `main.cf`.
 It also sets a custom transport map `transport-proxy` for them.
-Finally sets the emails coming from the `planckprocy` service to be piped into the `planckproxy decrypt` command.
+Finally sets the emails coming from the `planckproxy` service to be piped into the `planckproxy decrypt` command.

 ```
 # ==========================================================================